GeoscienceAustralia/galileoQC/publicREADME.md

 	jupyterlab

-Running AirGravQC is usually done in jupyterlab and this approach is highly recommended.
+Running __pe*ga*susQC__ is usually done in jupyterlab and this approach is highly recommended.
 All testing has been done using the app [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop) but the on-line [JupyterLab](https://jupyter.org) should work equally well.

-You should ensure you have all of the above installed before installing and running AirGravQC.
+You should ensure you have all of the above installed before installing and running __pe*ga*susQC__.
 Further [below](#more-installation-details) are some additional tips that might help in installing the dependencies.

 ## Install

 These installation instructions are for the /dev version and will need changing for the release version.

-First, download the /dev version of AirGravQC from GitHub onto a useful location on your computer.
+First, download the /dev version of __pe*ga*susQC__ from GitHub onto a useful location on your computer.
 Somewhere in your Documents folder or its equivalent is typical.

 Ensure you have already installed the [dependencies](#dependencies).
 It is usually best to have first created an environment and have all the dependencies installed there.

-Then install AirGravQC.
-The example has the path to AirGravQC on Bob's computer.
+Then install __pe*ga*susQC__.
+The example has the path to __pe*ga*susQC__ on Bob's computer.
 Replace this with the equivalent path on your computer.
 If you want to be able to edit the code, use:

-	python3 -m pip install -e /Users/bob/Documents/GitHub/AirGravQC
+	python3 -m pip install -e /Users/bob/Documents/GitHub/pegasusQC

 If not, you can use:

-	python3 -m pip install /Users/bob/Documents/GitHub/AirGravQC
+	python3 -m pip install /Users/bob/Documents/GitHub/pegasusQC

 Now you can run python from the command line:

 	python3

-... and import AirGravQC.
+... and import __pe*ga*susQC__.
 If it imports successfully, we are done and can now go to the [JupyterLab workbook](#test).

-	>>> import AirGravQC as qc
+	>>> import pegasusQC as qc

 ## More Installation Details

-This sections provides some additional hints and help for the installation of the dependencies of AirGravQC.
+This sections provides some additional hints and help for the installation of the dependencies of __pe*ga*susQC__.
 Create and activate your virtual environment first, then install python, then GMT, and then the rest of the dependencies.

 ### Virtual Environment